cinemagoer/cinemagoer/README.rst

    movie = ia.get_movie(movieID)
    person = ia.get_person(personID)
    company = ia.get_company(companyID)
-   character = ia.get_character(characterID)

-Return a list of Movie, Person, Company or Character instances.
+Return a list of Movie, Person or Company instances.
 These objects have only bare information, like title and movieID:

 .. code-block:: python